grapa-dev/grapa/maintainers/DEVELOPMENT/BACKLOG.md

 - Continue documentation structure improvements: See [DOCS_STRUCTURE_IMPROVEMENT_PLAN.md](DEVELOPMENT/DOCS_STRUCTURE_IMPROVEMENT_PLAN.md)
 - Evaluate all instances of null, true, and false handling in Grapa (especially for .get(), .set(), and field assignment) to ensure consistency across all types and operations.
 Reference the recent RAW/null test as an example.
 - Automate running the full regression suite (run_tests_comprehensive.grc and Python integration tests) as part of CI to ensure all features and integrations are validated on every change.
+- **DB Refactoring - BTree Block Compaction**: Evaluate the possibility of compacting BTree blocks to reduce file size.
+This will be challenging if we want to do this because it requires that all feature work we do on DBX ensure that record pointers are the only thing we need to factor in.
+If there are other nuanced items, doing something like this could be a challenge.
+Requires careful design to maintain record pointer integrity across all DBX features.

 ---

 ## 🚨 Immediate/High Priority

+### GrapaDBX Critical Requirements
+- [ ] **🚨 CRITICAL: BTree Read/Write Caching**: Implement configurable BTree read/write caching via GrapaFile object options.
+Must maintain zero regressions from GrapaDB performance.
+Support switchable caching modes (enabled/disabled/auto) with GrapaFileCache integration.
+- [x] **✅ COMPLETED: In-Memory Database Support**: In-memory database support is already available in GrapaDBX through inheritance from GrapaBtree.
+Use `GrapaDBX()` constructor for in-memory databases and `GrapaDBX(GrapaFile* pFile)` for file-based databases.

 ### Unicode Language Binding
 - [ ] **Unicode Language Binding**: Add `case_fold()`, Unicode-aware string methods, Turkish I support.